ancova/GetData_CourseProject/CodeBook.md

 #### The tidy data

 The tidy data contains the average of each variable for each activity and each subject.
 There are 66 rows (which identify the means and stds for 33 measurements, listed above), and 181 columns (1 for measurements, and 6 activities for 30 subjects).
-The columns are renamed ``subject.activity.mean`` format with lower case.
+The columns are renamed in ``subject.activity.mean`` format with lower case.

 - ``subject`` denotes the subject who performed the activity.
 Its range is from 1 to 30.